rishubhpar/Segmentation-Ncuts-FCN/README.md

 # Segmentation-Ncuts-FCN
-This repository has the implementation of popular image segmentation algorithms.
+This repository has easy to use implementation of popular image segmentation algorithms Normalized Cuts(N-cuts) and Fully Convolutional Networks(FCN) for image segmentation.